mohsenatigh/polygon_search/README.md

 - 	I didn't use any third-party library for this benchmark, and all the implementations remain based on standard data structures and libraries available in each programming language.
 -   The benchmark result is based on sample data containing polygons that cover all the german region.
--   To keep the system as simple as possible, I am using a custom file format for importing the polygons data. you can download the original data from https://www.suche-postleitzahl.org/plz-karte-erstellen
+-   To keep the system as simple as possible, I am using a custom file format for importing the polygons data. you can download the original data from https://www.suche-postleitzahl.org/plz-karte-erstellen as a Geojson file
 -   the algorithm contains three operation modes:
 	-	**HIGH**
 	-	**MEDIUM**